 Storm drains, stormwater detention basins, culverts, and similar drainage features.

-Required environmental remediation necessary for the development of the Capital Improvement Project, where the cost of the remediation does not exceed 50 percent of the Program grant amount.
+Required environmental remediation necessary for the development of the Capital Improvement Project or Qualifying Infill Project, where the cost of the remediation does not exceed 50 percent of the Program grant amount.

 Site acquisition or control for the Capital Improvement Project including, but not limited to, easements and rights of way.
 Such costs must be deemed reasonable and demonstrated by documentation that may include appraisals, purchase contracts, or any other documentation as determined by the Department.

-Soft costs such as those incidentally but directly related to construction or other pre-development components including, but not limited to, planning, engineering, construction management, architectural, and other design work, required mitigation expenses, appraisals, legal expenses, and necessary easements.
+Soft costs such as those incidentally but directly related to construction or other pre-development components including, but not limited to, planning, engineering, construction management, architectural, and other design work, required mitigation expenses such as mitigation design or testing, appraisals, legal expenses, and necessary easements.
 Soft costs shall not exceed 10 percent of costs associated with the funding request for the Capital Improvement Project.

 Other Capital Asset costs approved by the Department and required as a condition of local approval for the Capital Improvement Project.